unicode-org/icu/docs/userguide/collation/concepts.md

     string are compared at this level, just in case there is no difference at levels 1-4 .
 For example, Hebrew cantillation marks are only distinguished at this level.
-This level should be used sparingly, as only code point values differences between two strings is an extremely rare occurrence.
+This level should be used sparingly, as only code point value differences between two strings is an extremely rare occurrence.
     Using this level substantially decreases the performance for both incremental comparison and sort key generation (as well as increasing the sort key length).
 It is also known as level 5 strength.